Dan J. Harkey

 https://www.dailymotion.com/video/xwcgja

-Caution for our elders: There may be physical pain when we attempt any of the above exercises.
-I prefer standing or sitting in all cases so there is no visual misinterpretation or physical pain.
+Caution for our elders: Please be aware that pain may occur when attempting any of the exercises mentioned above.
+I prefer standing or sitting in all cases to avoid vicarious misinterpretation or physical pain.
 I feel comfortable looking unorthodox and out of place while standing or sitting.
 I also do not want younger people to scurry around to help me get up.
 Pity is a painful proposition.
 Any assistance would be embarrassing and a display of weakness.

-Frankly, I will sit this one out in my comfortable, leather reclining chair and watch the whole wacky exercise go by.
+Frankly, I will sit this one out in my comfortable leather recliner and watch the whole wacky exercise unfold.

 This concludes my primer on using one or more knees in our current hypersensitivity-laced society.